 From the onset, Peel CAS examines a variety of options to give children and youth a permanent home.
 “Ultimately we work to reunite children whether it is back to their own family, extended family, or with someone in their community,” says Bobby Hussein, child protection worker, Permanency Planning.
 “In some cases adoption is the answer to giving a child or youth a forever home.”

 “When I think about Adoption Awareness Month I think about a line in a song by Sam Roberts – You can build a house, you can’t build a home.
 So much work goes into making adoptions successful and adoptive families truly build homes for the children they adopt.”

-Peel CAS is currently looking for adoptive applicants interested in children over six years of age, children with more complex needs, and siblings.
+Peel CAS is currently looking for adoptive applicants interested in children over eight years of age, children with more complex needs, and siblings.
 We aim to match the needs of a child with the strengths of a family as well as finding a family of similar ethnic, cultural, community and religious practices.